PyThaiNLP/Han-solo/README.md

 ## Model

-This work uses the CRE model that uses the same feature from [ssg](https://github.com/ponrawee/ssg) to the training model.
+This work uses the CRF model that uses the same feature from [ssg](https://github.com/ponrawee/ssg) to the training model.

 You can see the training notebook from train.ipynb.